grincc/docs/grin-council.md

-Grin Community Council is formed from valued community members with remarkable contributions to Grin[¹](https://forum.grin.mw/t/call-for-grin-community-candidates-for-additional-fund-granting-control/8521/13).
+Grin Community Council is formed from valued community members with remarkable contributions to Grin[¹](https://forum.grin.mw/t/call-for-grin-community-candidates-for-additional-fund-granting-control/8521/13) in 2021 May.
 Council's main task is to control and direct <i>Grin Community Fund </i> to support grin projects, bounties and community activities.
 Current council members are :